Product

 • To determine how best to allocate resources.
 If the business grows too quickly and initial resources are used up without a plan or it grows too slowly and resources are wasted, costing money, then a company can be negatively affected or shut down.

-Investors also use the growth rate metric to forecast growth and get an idea of the potential return on investment.
-So, for startups, it is imperative to show investors both short-term and long-term growth rates.
+Investors also use the growth rate metric to forecast growth and understand the potential return on investment.
+So, showing investors both short-term and long-term growth rates is imperative for startups.

 Why?
 Because, a new business may not generate revenues that considerably affect its financials in the first year.
 However, the business may project to see growth during that time and begin to show a return on investment within two or more years.